ifood/ifood-frontend-test/README.md

 This project was part of the selection process for front-end developer at Ifood.

-If you want to see the application already running in production click on the link [aqui](https://eduardo-drozda-spotifood.netlify.app/)
+If you want to see the application already running in production click on the link
+<a href="https://eduardo-drozda-spotifood.netlify.app/" target="_blank">https://eduardo-drozda-spotifood.netlify.app/!</a>

 # Table of contents